blockades/mmt_resources/research/accessibility_of_cryptographic_tools.md

 ### Workshop at Afrotech fest London, 26-27th January 2018 https://2018.afrotechfest.co.uk/
 Run by Dre (advisor), Lyn, Kieran.
 [Full report here](./afrotech_review.md)

 ![afrotech-1_sm](./img/afrotech-1_sm.jpeg)

-The workshop was designed to enourage adoption of a password manager, to attempt to work out the barriers to using this technology, and alert us to who was already using a password manager in the space.
+The workshop was designed to encourage adoption of a password manager, to attempt to work out the barriers to using this technology, and alert us to who was already using a password manager in the space.

 - There was only one other person, other than us (the workshop hosts), who was using a password manager (1Password).
 - Adoption was limited, primarily due to attendee's not coming prepared.
 Out of the 40+ attendees, there were only 4 computers at the workshop.